cedvdb/x_router/README.md

 # x_router

-A simple and powerful routing framework for flutter.
+A simple and powerful routing lib that simplify having multiple child router.

 ## Features